oneeve8/kobble-data/content/The Sorrowful Mysteries.md

 ::: slide
 ###### The Mysteries of Light
-The Mysteries of Light are to be said on Thursday
+The Mysteries of Light are said on Thursday
 To begin the Rosary
 Make the Sign of the Cross with the crucifix
 :::